a

 Does Medicare Cover Ketamine Infusions for Chronic Pain: A Comprehensive Guide

-Medicare coverage for ketamine in chronic pain management is a nuanced topic.
+Medicare coverage for ketamine-infusion”>ketamine in chronic pain management is a nuanced topic.
 Currently, Medicare does not cover generic ketamine infusions for chronic pain but does cover FDA-approved esketamine (Spravato) for treatment-resistant depression under specific conditions.
 Understanding Medicare coverage for alternative pain treatments is crucial as it helps patients explore viable options for managing chronic pain, ensuring they receive effective and affordable care.
 This knowledge empowers patients to make informed decisions about their treatment plans and financial responsibilities.

 Medicare Coverage Overview